Frederick Chiluba: Personal life

-Chiluba's personal appearance and dapper dress as well as his short stature (Chiluba stood just 1.5 m (5 ft) tall) was taken notice of both by his supporters and opponents throughout his career.
-In connection to European corruption allegations against him in the late 2000s, it was revealed that a Swiss shop had produced over 100 pairs of size 6 shoes for him with two inch heels, many monogrammed.
+Chiluba's personal appearance and dapper dress as well as his short stature (he stood 1.5 m (5 ft) tall) was commented on both by his supporters and opponents throughout his career.
+In connection with European corruption allegations against him in the late 2000s, it was revealed that a Swiss shop had produced over 100 pairs of size 6 shoes for him with two inch heels, many monogrammed.

 His careful appearance and taste for fine suits became a trademark, and was noted during his corruption trial.
-In a particularly harsh example, Roy Clarke, writing in The Post, ran a recurring column which lampooned the President during his time in office as "a vain, cross-dressing, high-heel wearing, adulterous, dwarf thief".
-Political opponents make reference to these charges and traits in their criticisms of Chiluba's rule.
-Candidate Michael Sata, for instance, has played on this popular stereotype of Chiluba, charging that "Chiluba's thinking is as tall as he is...
+Roy Clarke, writing in The Post, ran a recurring column which lampooned the President during his time in office as "a vain, cross-dressing, high-heel wearing, adulterous, dwarf thief".
+Political opponents made reference to these charges and traits in their criticisms of Chiluba's rule.
+Candidate Michael Sata, for instance, said "Chiluba's thinking is as tall as he is...
 We are not going to steal money, we are not going to plunder, we are not going to buy suits, we are not going to buy shoes.
 We are not going to give girls houses..."
-President Kaunda famously referred to Chiluba as the "Four-foot Dwarf" during Chiluba's rise in opposition politics.
+Kaunda referred to Chiluba as the "Four-foot Dwarf" during Chiluba's rise in opposition politics.
 Chiluba was acquitted of all corruption charges in August 2009.
 Chiluba had also been described by the BBC as "a fervent born-again Christian [whose] private life was the subject of much gossip."